Taybeh, Ramallah: 1967 and aftermath

+Settler attacks on the civilian population

 In September 2005, hundreds of Muslim men from Deir Jarir torched homes in Taybeh in response to an affair between a 30-year-old Muslim woman from Deir Jarir said to have been romantically involved with a Christian man from Taybeh.

 Taybeh residents called the authorities to intervene, the Israelis arrived first but they watched and did not intervene.
 Palestinian policemen arriving from Ramallah were held at an Israeli checkpoint for three hours, and were only allowed to pass after constant calls from the U.S. consulate in Jerusalem.
 Despite the incident, the neighboring towns continue to have healthy relations; residents say "the people of Taybeh and the people of Deir Jarir are one family".

 On 19 April 2013, Israeli settlers attempted to take over Taybeh's monastery and its adjacent chapel.

 The Washington Post confirmed that on 25 June 2025, Taybeh and nearby village Kafr Malik were attacked by dozens of armed Israeli settlers, who set fire to homes and vehicles.
 Three Palestinians were shot dead, although it remains unclear if they were killed by the settlers or the Israeli Defense Force.
 The Washington Post said it was the latest in a series of "violent raids against Palestinian villages in the West Bank, often with impunity in the presence of Israeli soldiers or directly with their help."

 Attacks by settlers continued throughout the summer of 2025, with the local Catholic parish priest, Fr Bashar Fawadleh, complaining of inaction by Israeli authorities.
 The situation merited a visit by heads of Christian churches in the Holy Land, to show support for the local population and appeal to the Israeli government to intervene.

+The Vatican News reported in July 2026 that a group of Jewish settlers set fires in the vicinity of the Byzantine-era Christian cemetery and the Church of al-Khader (St. George), a site dating to the 5th century and regarded as one of the oldest and most venerated Christian places of worship in Palestine.
+The incidents were part of a series of attacks targeting Christian residents of the town, which had reportedly intensified.
+Settlers have also been accused of damaging local olive groves—Taibeh’s main source of livelihood—and obstructing farmers’ access to their agricultural land.

+Furthermore, the Vatican News also reported that in recent weeks, incidents of settler violence have been reported not only in Taibeh but also in several other Palestinian villages situated near Israeli settlements, including Ein Samia and Kufr Malik, where homes, vehicles, and agricultural fields have been set on fire.
+At the end of June, four young Palestinians attempting to confront the violence were reportedly killed.
+In Ein Samia, located in the Jordan Valley, settlers were also reported to have damaged and destroyed the local aqueduct—a spring connected to a Roman-era canal system that continues to supply water to hundreds of thousands of Palestinians, including residents of Ramallah.